joacotol/SimpleChatBot/README.md

 ## Features:
 - 1st: write a bot the displays a greeting, its name, and the date of its creation
+- 2nd: introduce yourself to the bot, the bot will then greet you by your name

 ### Created by: @joacotol